SonicMastr/Pigs-In-A-Blanket/README.md

 Piglet needs an SceLibc heap size of at least 2MB to intialize.
 Without it, the module will fail to start.
 This heap needs to be larger if using ```-nostdlib``` as this becomes your main heap.
 More info on ```-nostdlib``` support in the headers.

 These stubs are all linked automatically as they are combined with PIB after being built.
 Be sure to be aware of that.

-With DolceSDK:
-- liblibScePiglet_stub.a (Yes, that's the name)
-- libSceShaccCg_stub.a
-- libtaihen_stub.a
-- libSceGxmInternalForVsh_stub.a
-- libSceGxmInternal_stub.a
-- libSceSharedFb_stub.a
-- libSceAppMgr_stub.a

 With VitaSDK:
 - liblibScePiglet_stub.a